 ARTICLE 6.
 INDEPENDENT CONTRACTOR .
 Consultant is an independent contractor and persons employed by Consultant in connection herewith shall be employees of Consultant and not employees of Company in any respect.
 Consultant shall not represent that it is, or hold itself out as, an agent or representative of Company and in no event shall Consultant be authorized to enter into any agreements or undertakings for or on behalf of Company.
 Consultant shall perform the Work in accordance with its own methods in an orderly and workmanlike manner, enforce strict discipline and order among its employees, and not employ on the Work any person who is incompetent or unskilled in the Work assigned.

 ARTICLE 7.
 PROFESSIONAL RESPONSIBILITY/CERTAIN REMEDIES .
 Consultant shall perform the Work hereunder using the standards of care, skill and diligence normally provided by a professional in the performance of such services in respect to work similar to that contemplated hereunder, and shall comply with all codes and standards applicable to the Work.
-Consultant warrants that goods and services provided by it pursuant to this Agreement shall be free from defects in design, material, and workmanship and shall conform in all respects to the specifications which are part of this Agreement.
-In the event of Consultant's failure to observe and adhere to this standard, Consultant shall, upon notice from Company, promptly reperform the Work and correct the defect at Consultant's sole cost.
-In such event Consultant shall also be liable for any damage resulting from such defective Work.
-All remedies of Company specified in this Agreement are cumulative and are in addition to all other remedies available at law or in equity.
+Consultant warrants that goods and services provided by it pursuant to this Agreement shall be free from defects in workmanship and shall conform in all respects to the specifications which are part of this Agreement for a period of 90 days from completion of the Work.
+In the event of Consultant's failure to observe and adhere to this standard, Consultant shall, upon notice from Company, promptly reperform the Work and correct the defect at Consultant's sole cost, as Consultant’s entire liability and Company’s exclusive remedy.
+If Consultant cannot reperform the work to correct the defect within a reasonable period of time, Consultant will refund Company the amount paid for the non-conforming portion of the Work.
+Except as provided above, all remedies of Company specified in this Agreement are cumulative and are in addition to all other remedies available at law or in equity.
+THIS WARRANTY AND CONDITION IS IN LIEU OF ALL OTHER WARRANTIES AND CONDITIONS.
+THERE ARE NO OTHER EXPRESS OR IMPLIED WARRANTIES OR CONDITIONS, INCLUDING THE IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.

 ARTICLE 8.
 EXAMINATION OF WORK .
-All Work will be subject to examination at any reasonable time or times by Company, which shall have the right to reject Work which does not conform to any specifications for the Work or does not comply with the standards expressed in Article 7.
+During 5 days after completion of each Work, all Work will be subject to examination at any reasonable time or times by Company, which shall have the right to reject Work which does not conform to any specifications for the Work or does not comply with the standards expressed in Article 7.
 Neither examination of Work nor the lack of same nor acceptance of the Work by Company nor payment therefor shall relieve Consultant from any of its obligations under this Agreement.

 ARTICLE 9.
 CHANGES .
 Company may at any time, by written agreement with Consultant, require additional work within the general scope of this Agreement, or any amendment hereto, or direct the omission of or variation in Work, or alter the schedule.
 If such change results in a material change in the amount or character of the Work, an equitable adjustment in the Agreement price and other such provisions of this Agreement as may be affected, shall be made and this Agreement shall be modified in writing accordingly.
-Any claim by Consultant for an adjustment under this Article must be asserted in writing within thirty (30) days from the date of receipt by Consultant of the notification of change or the claim will not be allowed.

 No change shall be binding upon Company until a Change Order is executed by an authorized representative of Company which EXPRESSLY STATES THAT IT CONSTITUTES A CHANGE ORDER TO THIS AGREEMENT.
 THE ISSUANCE OF INFORMATION, ADVICE, APPROVALS OR INSTRUCTIONS BY ANYONE OTHER THAN THE AUTHORIZED REPRESENTATIVE OF COMPANY SHALL NOT CONSTITUTE AN AUTHORIZED CHANGE PURSUANT TO THIS ARTICLE.